Astrobouy/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: A template for creating uder stories
+about: A template for creating user stories
 title: ''
 labels: ''
 assignees: ''